rich-murphey/gnu-graphics/README.md

 double float format when you use the `-d` option followed by `f`, or `d`, respectively.
-There are two advantage to using binary data: 1) `graph` runs significantly faster because the computational overhead for converting data from ascii to binary is eliminated, and 2) the input files can be significantly smaller than the ascii format would be.
+There are two advantage to using binary data: 1) `graph` runs significantly faster because the computational overhead for converting data from ASCII to binary is eliminated, and 2) the input files can be significantly smaller than the ASCII format would be.
 Double float is the fastest format to read, while short integer is the most space conservative.
 If you have very large data sets, using a binary format can reduce storage and runtime costs.